 While seeking to build systems capable of working in the real world, I have maintained a keen interest in theoretical research.
 My goal has always been to elicit fundamental research questions from practical problems and, at the same time, to transfer theoretical insights into practical domains.

 My work on sequence submodularity, Through the Lens of Sequence Submodularity, has recently received a Best Paper Honourable Mention Award at the top conference in automated planning and scheduling (ICAPS-20).
-It has also been published by the journal of Artificial Intelligence (AIJ - 6,628 impact factor).
+It has also been published by the Artificial Intelligence Journal (AIJ - 9.088 impact factor).

 Learn more about my Publications.